The day we were almost all backdoored

 == Impact on sshd == The prior section explains that RSA_public_decrypt@....plt was redirected to point into the backdoor code.
 The trace I was analyzing indeed shows that during a pubkey login the exploit code is invoked

 Yes, sshd.
-The login daemon, you know, the one that holds the key of your system.
-I honestly don’t need to investigate further what this thing can do.
-It is 10/10 already, with the level of sofistication to deploy the attack we can safely assume that the payload is deadly as well, probably spawning a backdoor and giving full system access to a botnet or a group of attackers somewhere in a bunker.
+The login daemon—the one that controls access to your entire system.
+I don't even need to investigate further what this thing can do.
+The sophistication of the attack deployment alone makes it a 10/10 threat.
+We can safely assume the payload is just as deadly, likely creating a backdoor that gives full system access to a botnet or a group of attackers hiding somewhere in a bunker.

-Do we really need more ?
-I mean, what else could potentially go wrong ?
+Do we really need more?
+I mean, what else could possibly go wrong?

-This is only in the testing branch right, right ?
-It never made to production… rright?
+This is only in the testing branch, right, right?
+It never made it to production... rright?

 Let's try to see what version I have installed

 oh nice, my pc is also infected… I mean, it could.
-At least it appears that the malicious code only targets linux x86-64 machines, thanks mr hacker my macbook is safe..
+At least it appears that the malicious code only targets Linux, thanks mr hacker my macbook is safe..

 Who is behind it ?